bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

 This phenomenon is known as _double rounding_.

-The double rounding problem means that a high-precision reference cannot be naively used to verify the correctness of lower-precision implementations, even for a single operation: double rounding can cause the lower-precision reference to disagree with the correctly-rounded result.
+The double rounding problem means that a high-precision reference cannot be used to verify the correctness of lower-precision implementations, even for a single operation.
 For example,
-  using double-precision arithmetic
-  to verify single-precision results is not enough to ensure correctness.
+  naively using double-precision arithmetic to verify single-precision results is not enough to ensure correctness: double rounding may cause the reference result, rounded to single-precision, to disagree with the correctly-rounded single-precision result.
 When developing correctly-rounded
-  implementations of floating-point functions, the double rounding implies that we cannot simply compute the result at higher precision and then round it to the target precision.
+  implementations of floating-point functions, double rounding implies that we cannot simply compute the result at higher precision and then round it to the target precision.
 In the worst case,
   a correctly-rounded implementation
-  must be specifically designed for each target precision, hindering code reuse.
+  must be specifically designed for each target precision, adding significant time and complexity to the implementation and verification effort.

 Across the literature on floating-point arithmetic, one rounding mode offers a solution to double rounding: